Wedding Planning 101

 You said "I Do."
 Now it's time to take the practical next step and get wedding ring insurance.Read More

 If your wedding planning is going perfectly, then you’re one of the rare lucky ones!
 For everyone else, there’s bound to be a hiccup or two.
 With the help of our experts and our brides-to-be, we’ve come up with a list of “bridal hacks” to help make planning your day just a little bit easier!

-Spray tan trial run- I get it, you want to be tan for your big day.
+Spray-tan trial run.
+I get it, you want to be tan for your big day.
 I am pale as anything so I would want to do the same.
 My #1 tip, do a trial run weeks or months before your big day.
-If you’re a spray tan pro, you can totally stick to your regular regimen, but still do a trial of your wedding day color weeks before.
+If you’re a spray-tan pro, you can totally stick to your regular regimen, but still do a trial of your wedding-day color weeks before.
 If your wedding spray tan is going to be your first, I suggest getting it done once, if not twice, leading up to the day!
 That way you can learn proper care and life skills relating to it.
-Also its important to note, there is a slight chance your tan could run onto your dress.
+Also, it’s important to note that there is a slight chance your tan could run onto your dress.
 Talk to your artist about it so you’re prepared for anything.
 And tell your makeup artist you’re going to be tanner than you were at your trial!

-Save the date– Not necessarily a hack, but a solid piece of advice.
-If you’re not 100% sure you want someone at your wedding, don’t send them a save the date.
+Save-the-dates.
+Not necessarily a hack, but a solid piece of advice.
+If you’re not 100% sure you want someone at your wedding, don’t send them a save-the-date.
 If you send one and then don’t send an invitation, that can cause a rift in the friendship/relationship that might be hard to repair.
 Guests will be thrilled to receive an invite even if they don’t have a save the date, so err on the side of caution when sending them out!